~ a short story

 “Not everyone is a writer, Gil,” Sofie interjected, with more venom than she intended.
 Gil glanced back to her and her flowing black hair.
 He fidgeted with the satchel strapped around his waist.
 He turned back to Adeline, as ever.

 “It’s not just the fact that I’m not a writer.
 I really couldn’t imagine it,” Adeline said playfully, to Gil with half-hearted grin.
-“Impressive as they are.”
+“Impressive as this place is.”

 Gil nearly stumbled and fell flat on his face, a root catching the toe of his crimson sneakers.
 He gathered himself.
 Adeline helped him; Gil’s blushing only became more intense.
 They walked side by side now.
 Sofie worked to catch up to them, but stayed firmly behind, where she could emote in peace.
 A fury captured her, one she’d held in check she was a girl.
 She breathed it away, scowl on her unseen features.